open-source-workshop/awesome-random/README.md

 - IDS Dropdown typeahead - When users need to select from a long list of options, use the drop-down typeahead.
 As soon as the user starts typing, the list changes to show suggestions that should get closer to what the user wants.
 - https://stateofjs.com/ - State of JS 2018
 - [Front End Happy Hour](https://frontendhappyhour.com) - A podcast featuring a panel of Software Engineers from Netflix, Evernote, Atlassian & LinkedIn talking over drinks about all things Front End development.
+- [VueJS Documentation](https://vuejs.org/v2/guide/) - This is a new JavaScript framework and is maintained by an open sourced community!

 ### Browsers